The French National Rugby League Scores Big with Appian Process Automation

 50% reduction in game-day hotline calls, 24% reduction in legal workload from management and compliance app delivered in less than five months.

 "We chose the Appian Platform because of its ability to help us overcome our challenges on game days.
-Together with Solypse, we built an agile process automation application that includes a 360-degree view of our data, which helps us optimise the management and maintenance of organising rugby matches," said Olivier Hommey, Software Development Manager at LNR.
+Together with Solypse, we built an agile process automation application that includes a 360-degree view of our data, which helps us optimize the management and maintenance of organizing rugby matches," said Olivier Hommey, Software Development Manager at LNR.

 In 2021, LNR and Solypse created the Zeta app in just one month.
 Zeta integrated various data from seasonal games, team management, game lifecycles, and team sheets on the Appian Platform.
 Its user interface also allows users to enter game data in a single click in real time, calculate scores and standings, and share game sheets anywhere.